-- Owners must comply with Section 42 of the Code, IRS regulations, rulings, procedures, decisions and notices, state statutes, the Fair Housing Act, state laws, local codes, Agency loan documents, Appendix F (incorporated herein by reference), and any other legal requirements.
-The Agency may treat any failure to do so as a violation of the Plan. - The Agency will adopt and revise standards, policies, procedures, and other requirements in administering the tax credit program.
+- 1. Owners must comply with Section 42 of the Code, IRS regulations, rulings, procedures, decisions and notices, state statutes, the Fair Housing Act, state laws, local codes, Agency loan documents, Appendix F (incorporated herein by reference), and any other legal requirements.
+The Agency may treat any failure to do so as a violation of the Plan. - 2.
+The Agency will adopt and revise standards, policies, procedures, and other requirements in administering the tax credit program.
 Examples include training and online reporting.
 Owners must comply with all such requirements regardless of whether or not they expressly appear in the Plan or Appendix F. The Agency will have access to any project information, including physical access to the property, all financial records and tenant information. - 3.
-The Agency must approve all rent increases throughout the extended use period for properties receiving Agency funding.
+The Agency must approve all rent increases throughout the extended use period for properties receiving Agency funding and/or tax credits (see Appendix G for more information on rents and rent increases for 9% projects).
+In no event may rents exceed the published federal guidelines.